Convex-Dev/convex-web/src/main/resources/markdown/faq.md

 ## How fast is Convex?

 Convex can comfortably process many thousands of transactions per second (e.g. transfers and smart contract calls).
-The CVM itself has been benchmarked at over 60,000 transactions per second on a normal laptop.
-But it's not just about transaction speed.
+The CVM itself has been benchmarked at over 60,000 transactions per second on a regular laptop.
+And as we continue making performance improvements it is getting faster by the day.

+But it's important to note that performance and scalability is not just about raw throughput of transactions.
 Convex is designed to offer a good overall combination of:

 - Low latency to stable consensus (~1-2 seconds on a global network)
 - High execution throughput (e.g. 10,000+ token-based smart contract transactions per second)